H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 Drug testing expands beyond title fights

-Title matches would require testing, other matches would face random testing, and at least half of boxers at each event would have to be tested in competition by an independent third party.
+Title matches would require testing, other matches would face random testing, and at least half the boxers at each event would be tested in competition by an independent third party.

 Who benefits from H.R.
 4624?

-They would get clearer minimum pay, shorter contract limits, extra bargaining freedom near the end of a deal, and insurance that includes at least $50,000 in medical coverage.
+They would get a guaranteed pay floor, a 6-year cap on contracts, freedom to shop themselves near the end of a deal, and insurance that includes at least $50,000 in medical coverage they don't pay for.

-They would face mandatory brain-health exams before returning to a covered match instead of relying only on whatever standards a promoter or commission applies.
+They would have to clear mandatory brain-health exams before stepping back into a covered match, rather than relying on whatever standard a promoter or commission happens to apply.

 Fans trying to follow who the real champion is

-They would compete under broader anti-doping rules, including mandatory testing for title fights and event-level testing that covers at least 50% of boxers.
+They would fight under broader anti-doping rules, including mandatory testing for title fights and independent testing of at least half the boxers at every event.

 Who is affected by H.R.
 4624?